Shooting Star Candlestick Pattern Trading Guide

 All we are seeing is an indication of who is in control of the market at that point that shows a potential price reversal.

-You can see strong momentum down with the Marubozu, lack of further upside with the Descending Hawk, and a wipeout of buyers with the 3 outside down pattern.
+You can see strong momentum down with the Marubozu, a lack of further upside with the Descending Hawk, and a wipeout of buyers with the 3 outside down pattern.

 You can use the same trading strategy to trade any reversal candlesticks, including the Shooting Star candle.